TrevorHurst/InventorySystem/README.md

 # InventorySystem
-This is a checkout system for University Resources and Parts we are self-hosting
+This is a checkout system for University resources and parts we are self-hosting